wyugen/shopify-theme-action/README.md

 ## Required Input Parameters

-SHOPIFY_STORE: The shopify store URL where theme would be deployed, in format of `demo-store.myshopify.com`
+- SHOPIFY_STORE: The shopify store URL where theme would be deployed, in format of `demo-store.myshopify.com`
-SHOPIFY_APP_PW: The private app's password
+- SHOPIFY_APP_PW: The private app's password
-SHOPIFY_API_KEY: The private app's API Key
+- SHOPIFY_API_KEY: The private app's API Key
-github-token: GitHub token used to post comments (autofilled)
+- github-token: GitHub token used to post comments (autofilled)

+Because the theme ids are dynamically generated, the action does not honour config.yaml.
+To get these variables, refer [themekit documentation](https://shopify.github.io/themekit/)

+## Using with your build tools (or Slate)

+To use it with slate or another build tool, adding the build command after checkout would automatically ship the build version.